Elevate your side dish game with these easy

 air fryercooks differently.
 So, be sure to keep a close eye on your potatoes, and adjust the cooking time as needed.

-Feel free to add extra flavor to your potatoes with a variety of seasonings!
-Some of our favorite ways to switch things up and take those potatoes to the next level:
+Elevate your potato game by adding extra layers of flavor with a variety of seasonings!
+Here are some of our favorite ways to switch things up and take those potatoes to the next level:

 - Cajun Seasoning